WPChill/strong-testimonials/readme.txt

 == Description ==

-A flexible, feature-rich plugin for collecting and displaying testimonials or reviews.

-Why **Strong**?
-Popular features crafted over 4 years from user feedback and requests.
-It's highly customizable and extensible.
-Quick and thorough support for beginners and pros alike.
+In just a few steps, you will be collecting and publishing your testimonials or reviews.
+Beginners and pros alike will appreciate the wealth of flexible features refined over 4 years from user feedback and requests.
+Keep moving forward with quick and thorough support to help you with configuration and customization.

->I will [move mountains](https://strongplugins.com/testimonials/) to help you use this plugin!

 **[See the demos](https://strongdemos.com/strong-testimonials/)** | **[Read the documentation](https://strongplugins.com/documents/)** | **[Shop for add-ons](https://strongplugins.com/plugins/category/strong-testimonials/)**